projectcalico/vpp-dataplane/docs/multinet.md

 This feature is still a work in progress.
 Here are a list of the topics we are actively focusing on :
 - The encapsulation used for carrying the network identifier (VNI) between nodes defaults to VxLan, and expects the nodes to be connected with a single interface.
 We would like to give more flexibility to the cluster administrator here by making this part of the network specification.
 - We would like to allow the BGP peering of multiple networks, with exported routes carrying the network identifier (VNI) they belong to.
+- We do not support hostNetwork=true pod interfaces in multinet (secondary networks).
 - The resulting ip and route configuration in the pod needs some refinement as well :
   - Is there a default route, and if yes to which network ?
 Right now we kept the original behavior with a default route pointing to the default network.
   - How are serviceIPs routed within the pods ?
 The same question applies for DNS & service resolution in case the configurations differ between networks.